Skip to content

 Paid intent channels tax budget before you know whether the account even exists in your region.
 Static firmographic databases age quickly and rarely reflect which SMBs are actively investing in your category this quarter.
 Google Maps, by contrast, shows who is operating now: hours, photos, service area hints, review momentum.
 That does not replace enterprise ABM with technographics, but for agency SDRs, franchise expansion teams, and vertical sellers who win on local business leads plus mid-market regional coverage, visual discovery plus structured follow-up closes the loop faster than waiting for inbound forms alone.
 The trade-off is operational: you owe prospects transparency, restraint on contact frequency, and compliance with Terms—pair this channel with funnel thinking from our B2B funnel guide for Maps-sourced accounts.

-Operational tip: codify disqualifiers per segment (e.g., “solo practitioner only” versus “three-chair operator”) inside your notes so pipelines stay honest when you hand campaigns between teammates.
+Operational tip: codify disqualifiers per segment (e.g., “solo practitioner only” versus “three-chair operator”) inside your notes so pipelines stay honest when teammates hand off campaigns mid-quarter.

 FAQ